floriank/blog/content/about.md

 I can provide some insights into the field though - and I hope that someone, especially new developers just starting out (looking at you, inexperienced college graduates) might find these insights useful.

 Because after all, developing software is a joy to me and I like doing it for a living.

+If you have questions and or comments, please you can send me an email using `schnuffifk+blog@gmail.com`, using they public key you find on [keybase](https://keybase.io/schnuffi).